Latest Update 22nd June 2022 (click to expand)

 Face Coverings and Respirators

-During the current outbreak there has been a lot of discussion about different face coverings and how they might help reduce the spread of the virus.
+During the Covid pandemic we all became familiar with routine use of face coverings.
+There was also a lot of discussion about different face coverings and how they might help reduce the spread of the virus or protect the wearer.
 SEPS have produced a short guide that aims to clarify the differences between the types of face coverings.

-Most people can wear a face covering to prevent the transmission of COVID-19.
-It is recognsied that there are some circumstances where this may not be possible and some individuals may be unable to do so for medical (or other) reasons.
+Although no longer a legal requirement some people may still wish to wear a face covering to prevent the transmission of COVID-19.
+The University encourages this in busy indoor areas.
+It is recognised that there are some circumstances where this may not be possible and some individuals may be unable to do so for medical (or other) reasons.
 The Scottish Government have produced an exemption card and while there is no requirment for an individual to prove they are exempt these may make individuals feel more confident and comfortable (see link for more information).